corda/corda-docs/content/en/docs/corda-os/4.6/business-network-membership.md

 To create a new group:

 1. Run `CreateGroupFlow`.
+2. All network members with sufficient permissions approve the proposed change.

 **CreateGroupFlow arguments**:

-- `networkId` ID of the Business Network that Business Network Group will relate to.
+- `networkId` ID of the Business Network that the target Business Network Group will relate to.
 - `groupId` Custom ID to be given to the issued Business Network Group.
-If not specified, randomly selected one will be used.
+If not specified, a randomly generated ID will be used.
 - `groupName` Optional name to be given to the issued Business Network Group.
 - `additionalParticipants` Set of participants to be added to issued Business Network Group alongside initiator's identity.
 - `notary` Identity of the notary to be used for transactions notarisation.
 If not specified, first one from the whitelist will be used.